Sudo-003/IOT/README.md

         print("LED OFF")

 ```
-## Practical 5 — Connect Arduino to Wi-Fi
+## Practical 5 — Connect with the Available Wi-Fi Using Arduino
 **Board :- Use an ESP32 in Wokwi.** <br>
 **sketch.ino**
 ```